I-rem/snow-crash/level02/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/ba0cc406-d451-48ee-950a-3514e07a8308)

-Going one by one I see the word Password on line 42(how original) but am unable to decipher much else.
+Going one by one I see the word Password on line 43(why not 42?) but am unable to decipher much else.
 Let's go to Analyze → [Follow](https://www.wireshark.org/docs/wsug_html_chunked/ChAdvFollowStreamSection.html) → TCP Stream window.

 This will display stream content in the same sequence as it appeared on the network.
 Traffic from the client to the server will be colored red, while traffic from the server to the client will be colored blue.